mysteriumnetwork/tequilapi-webapp-tutorial/README.md

   }
 ```

-10. Now we have a working webapp which is able to see nodes data, and start or stop the service.
-There is only one thing which is going to bother us, which is that when we refresh the page all of our added nodes are reseted and we have to add them again.
+10. Now we have a working web app that can see node's data, and start or stop the service.
+There is only one thing that is going to bother us, which is that when we refresh the page all of our added nodes are reset and we have to add them again.
 To mitigate this problem we can persist the data in the webpage local storage.
 To do it we will use some UseEffect hooks, which will be called when we update our data to save it, and when we load our page to retrieve the data if there is some saved.
 We will also use the hooks to check if no API is initialized, which would mean that nodes data has just been retrieved from local storage, and therefore we need to refresh all the data to update it and reload the clients.